Sunday, November 3, 2024

 General or non-horror content warning- it is GORY (some of the gore is stop motion and fake but still gore), also rape by a tree (yes you read that right), jump scares

 Plot- A group of young people go to spend a weekend in a random cabin in the woods.
-They find bunch of things beginning to the cabin's former owner and they read out of a Sumerian book of the dead and it summons entities that start possessing them and the woods around them.
+They find bunch of things belonging to the cabin's former owner and they read out of a Sumerian book of the dead and it summons entities that start possessing them and the woods around them.

 Short review- the budget of this film was basically nothing and the effects work is somehow brilliant.
 Raimi isn't here for character development or story telling, he is here to scare us.
 With the exception of Bruce Campbell's Ash, the characters are ploughed through (the film is less than 90 mins long) and there is just a bucket of gore and then some.
 If you don't do horror, this one ain't for you as the gore might be too much, but I really enjoyed it.
-I will also say, it made me appreciate one of my favourite horrors all the more as it highly references Evil Dead.
+I will also say, it made me appreciate one of my favourite horrors all the more as it heavily references Evil Dead.

 New to me or not- again oddly new to me, 1000% would rewatch